x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/use-powershell-to-display-mailbox-information.md

 Admins can learn how to use Exchange Online PowerShell to display information about mailboxes in their Microsoft 365 or Office 365 organization.

-To give you an idea of some of the things you can do with PowerShell in Office 365, let's take a look at user mailboxes in Exchange Online PowerShell
+To give you an idea of some of the things you can do with PowerShell in Microsoft 365 and Office 365, let's take a look at user mailboxes in Exchange Online PowerShell.

 ## Before you begin